pmanolak/docs/en/orm/database-basics.rst

 Mapping Custom Datatypes to SQL Expressions
 -------------------------------------------

-The previous example maps a custom datatype for a 'json' column type which is easily represented as a string in a SQL statement.
+The previous example maps a custom datatype for a 'point_mutation' column type which is easily represented as a string in a SQL statement.
 Complex SQL data types cannot be represented as strings/integers in SQL queries.
 When working with these datatypes your Type class needs to implement the ``Cake\Database\Type\ExpressionTypeInterface`` interface.
 This interface lets